 Think of this one as the kind of Animation you see when you watch a movie’s opening credits.
 The different ways in which pieces of text pop up on the screen, using different kinds of effects, you’ve seen them a lot.
 Every TV product or service advertisement comes with its fair share of Motion Graphics.
 It is one of the prominent Types of Animation that has gained immense traction lately.

-The recent trend of minimalism uses a lot of Motion Graphics.
-Organisations such as Apple, Microsoft, Figma, and many more use Motion Graphics for product ads and general promotions.
-One notable aspect about Motion Graphics is that it can be used for 2D and 3D Animation.
+The recent trend of minimalism heavily incorporates Types of Motion Graphics.
+Organizations like Apple, Microsoft, Figma, and many others utilize Motion Graphics for product ads and general promotions.
+One notable aspect of Motion Graphics is its versatility, as it can be applied to both 2D and 3D animation.

-Dissect the ways to create the illusion of Motion Graphics in space and time to achieve your objectives with the Motion Graphics Masterclass.
+Dissect the ways to create the illusion of Motion Graphics in space and time to achieve your objectives with the Motion Graphics Course.

 Stop Motion Animation